Red sticky rice- Xôi Gấc- An Essence of Vietnamese Tet

 Read More:

-Other types of Xoi: Five colored sticky rice, Xoi Vo
+Other types of Xoi: Five-colored sticky rice, Xoi Vo

-Other foods for Tet holiday in Vietnam
+Other foods for the Tet holiday in Vietnam

 Conversations (0)